hannotify/hanno.codes/_drafts/java-26.md

 }
 ```

-The scope’s purpose is to keep the threads together.
+The scope's purpose is to keep the threads together.
 At `1`, we wait (`join`) until all threads are done with their work.
 If one of the threads is interrupted, an `InterruptedException` is thrown.
 A `RuntimeException` can also be thrown here, if an exception occurs in one of the spawned threads.
 Once we reach `2`, we can be sure everything has gone well, and we can retrieve and process the results.

 Actually, the main difference with the code we had before is the fact that we create threads (`fork`) within a new `scope`.
 Now we can be certain that the lifetimes of the three threads are confined to this scope, which coincides with the body of the try-with-resources statement.